Unidas Podemos: Negotiations

-From 20 April 2016, Podemos and Popular Unity were reported to be in negotiations to form a joint electoral list for upcoming general election aimed at relegating the Spanish Socialist Workers' Party (PSOE) into third place.
-Leaders from both parties denied that any agreement had been reached, and stated that they "would not do anything until it [the new election] was sure", but confirmed that unofficial talks had begun.
-More than one hundred intellectuals and artists, including El Gran Wyoming, Antonia San Juan, Carlos Bardem, Fernando Tejero, and Luis Tosar, signed a manifesto calling for Podemos, IU and their regional alliances to join forces for the coming election.
-On the other hand, some member parties of IU such as Open Left, led by former IU leader, Gaspar Llamazares, were opposed to the alliance from the beginning.
+From 20 April 2016, Podemos and Popular Unity were reported to be in negotiations to form a joint electoral list for the upcoming general election aimed at relegating the Spanish Socialist Workers' Party (PSOE) into third place.
+Leaders from both parties denied that any agreement had been reached and stated that they "would not do anything until it [the new election] was sure" but confirmed that unofficial talks had begun.
+More than one hundred intellectuals and artists, including El Gran Wyoming, Antonia San Juan, Carlos Bardem, Fernando Tejero, and Luis Tosar signed a manifesto calling for Podemos, IU, and their regional alliances to join forces for the coming election.
+On the other hand, some member parties of IU, such as Open Left, led by former IU leader Gaspar Llamazares, were opposed to the alliance from the beginning.

-Among the supporters of such an alliance was one Podemos' founders, Juan Carlos Monedero—who proposed that both parties should come together under the name "Podemos En Común" (Spanish for We Can In Common).
-Mayor of Barcelona Ada Colau, also voiced her support for such a pact stating "I would see as positive that it could be put together, always with respect", her En Comú Podem regional alliance having already seen both parties working together in Catalonia.
-Valencian Vice President Mònica Oltra had also commented that she would see a Podemos–IU alliance as "good", so as to "make every vote count" and for "six million votes having a correct translation in deputies", in reference to the Spanish electoral system panning IU in the 2015 election.
+Among the supporters of such an alliance was one of Podemos' founders, Juan Carlos Monedero, who proposed that both parties should come together under the name "Podemos En Común" (Spanish for We Can In Common).
+Mayor of Barcelona Ada Colau also voiced her support for such a pact, stating, "I would see as positive that it could be put together, always with respect", her En Comú Podem regional alliance having already seen both parties working together in Catalonia.
+Valencian Vice President Mònica Oltra had also commented that she would see a Podemos–IU alliance as "good" so as to "make every vote count" and for "six million votes having a correct translation in deputies," in reference to the Spanish electoral system panning IU in the 2015 election.